+Special Capital Project Enterprise Agency

-Special Revenue Funds
+Revenue Funds Funds Funds Funds

 Used to account for revenues derived from specific taxes, grants, or other restricted revenue sources.
 The use & limitation of special revenue funds are specified by City ordinance or federal or state statutes.
+Used to account for the acquisition or construction of major capital investments.
+Used to account for operations that are financed in a manner similar to private business.
+Used to account for revenues that belong to parties other than the City.
+The Court is our only Agency Fund.